PhilWinchester/Daily-Dose-of-Space/README.md

     8. Weather Underground

 ##Assistance from
-1. GA instructions @gittheking @jasonseminara @trevorpreston @rapala61 @irwintsay for helping troubleshoot
+1. GA instructors @gittheking @jasonseminara @trevorpreston @rapala61 @irwintsay for helping troubleshoot
  1. User authentication was supplied and demo'd to us from instructors.
 Minor editing was done to tailor the user authentication for this application, but the groundwork came from the instructors.
 2. Sunset Wx Team for allowing me access to their API and being the inspiration for this project.